ibobriakov/ipython-virtual-machine/README.md

 ###### Windows
 1. Standard Windows terminal:
-    Go to Start panel
+    -Go to Start panel
-    Write "cmd" in search input field
+    -Write "cmd" in search input field
-    After "cmd" program is found you can execute it After succesful execution you will see black screen with command promp, where you can run commands
+    -After "cmd" program is found you can execute it -After succesful execution you will see black screen with command promp, where you can run commands

 2. Enchanced Windows terminal (console)
 Alternatively, you can install Console2 application (http://www.softpedia.com/get/System/OS-Enhancements/Marko-Bozikovic-Console.shtml), where you can have multiple tabs, change fonts and few other enchancements